 Linux is available for download over the Internet.
 However, this is only useful if your Internet connection is fast.
-Another way is to order the CD-ROMs, which saves time, and the installation is fast and automatic.
+Another way is to order the DVDs/CD-ROMs, which saves time, and the installation is quick and automatic.
 I recommend the following most popular Linux distributions.

 - Fedora Linux - Fedora is a distribution of Linux based on Red Hat linux, developed by the Fedora Project.
 Fedora is good for both desktop and laptop usage including sys admins.

 - CentOS Linux - CentOS is a community-supported, mainly free software operating system based on Red Hat Enterprise Linux.
 CentOS is good for server usage.

 - Debian Linux - Debian focuses on stability and security and is used as a base for many other distributions such as Ubuntu.
 Debian stable is good for server usage.